AndersDeath/diary2/README.md

 # 20 August 2022 - Saturday - Rzhev - Tver

 We are going home today.
 We are sitting in a cafe in Tver.
 Ksushas mother and her husband drove us to Tver.
 The mother had an appointment in medical center.
+Then we separated and went to different sides.
+Me and Ksusha walked around Tvers city-center and then went to cafe that I mentioned before.